 Marc R Labgold, PhD, JD, MCIArb, FBiam, FPD is a registered U.S. patent attorney, international arbitrator and international commercial arbitration counsel/advocate.
 He has over 30 years of experience as counsel specializing in patent litigation and international commercial arbitration.
-His clients are recognized leaders in their respective industries – including biotech, chemical, pharmaceutical, in vitro diagnostics, medical device, gaming and gaming technologies, consumer electronics and semiconductors.
+His clients are recognized leaders in their respective industries – including biotech, chemical, pharmaceutical, in vitro diagnostics, medical devices, gaming and gaming technologies, consumer electronics and semiconductors.

 Dr Labgold is an accomplished trial attorney with extensive international experience in complex litigation involving patent infringement, theft of trade secrets, unfair competition, and breach of contract.
 He has handled more than 60 patent cases, including both bench and jury trials in Federal District Courts throughout the United States, appellate arguments before the Court of Appeals for the Federal Circuit and the Ninth Circuit, as well as practice before the U.S. International Trade Commission.
 Dr Labgold's patent practice also includes a broad range of patent opinion work (e.g., non-infringement, invalidity, unenforceability, freedom-to-operate, etc.), reexamination proceedings, and inter partes reviews (IPR) and licensing.

 In addition to serving as arbitration counsel, Dr Labgold is an independent international commercial arbitrator.
-He is listed as a panelist on the AIAC Panel of Arbitrators, the THAC Panel of Arbitrators, the WIPO List of Neutrals and the AIPLA List of Arbitrators and Mediators.
+He is listed as a panelist on the ICDR Panel of Arbitrators, AIAC Panel of Arbitrators, THAC Panel of Arbitrators, WIPO List of Neutrals, and AIPLA List of Arbitrators and Mediators.
 He is a Member (MCIArb) of the Chartered Institute of Arbitrators, a Fellow (FBiam) of the Bali International Arbitration and Mediation Center and a Fellow (FPD) of Prime Dispute.
 Dr Labgold has experience and expertise in the arbitration of disputes involving patents, trademarks, copyrights, and misappropriation of trade secrets, as both counsel and as arbitrator.

 He is actively involved in the international arbitration community.
 He is an Adjunct Professor of Law at Florida International University College of Law (FIU Law) and serves as a Coach of FIU Law's Willem C. Vis International Commercial Arbitration Moot Team.

 Distinguishing practice highlights include: